anttikissa/ason/README.md

 ASON provides a JSON-compatible API.
 Just replace `JSON.{parse,stringify}` with `ason.{parse,stringify}` and you're good to go.

-TODO the recommended way to call `ason.stringify` is:

-	ason.stringify(object, { type: 'compact' })
+Simplified versions of ason.stringify:

+ason.stringify(object); // human-readable output
+ason.stringify(object, 'compact'); // no whitespace
+ason.stringify(object, 2); // indent with two spaces
+ason.stringify(object, '\t'); // indent with '\t'

 Note that unlike JSON, ASON is not a subset of JavaScript.

-3.
+Therefore it cannot be `eval`ed or accessed though a JSONP-like `script` technique.

 TODO revise from here onwards